-AI in e-Commerce: CRO & Experimentation
+3. AI in e-Commerce: CRO & Experimentation

-Over the past weeks I wrote about two foundations of the next wave in digital commerce:
+There are two foundations of the next wave in digital commerce:

-The Catalog & Product Agent – continuously curating, enriching and governing product data as living infrastructure.
+The Catalog & Product Agent, continuously curating, enriching and governing product data as living infrastructure.

-Agentic Commerce – where autonomous agents execute what used to consume entire e-commerce teams, turning static journeys into adaptive, intent-driven flows.
+Agentic Commerce, where autonomous agents execute what used to consume entire e-commerce teams, turning static journeys into adaptive, intent-driven flows.

 The logical next layer is CRO & Experimentation.

 Most organisations still run experimentation as a project: a few A/B tests per quarter, long analysis cycles, and manual roll-out of winners.
-Meanwhile, acquisition costs rise and AI agents raise the bar for relevance and performance at every step of the journey.

 The CRO & Experimentation Agent